 How does it make you feel to win this award?

 Profoundly humbled and thankful, particularly towards the Bolonian community.
 HAMBO was defined by their participatory design and it is dedicated to their welcoming and inspiring friendship.
-Hopefully, in their honor, the project can contribute to raise awareness of the importance of socially-driven design worldwide.
+Hopefully, in their honour, the project can contribute to raising awareness of the importance of socially-driven design worldwide.